Rampagy/AdventOfCode2024/Day20/README.md

 ### alternative algorithm

 main_overflows_stack.rs works and passes the tests, but when used on the larger input (input.txt) it overflows the stack.
-I thinks it's still a really clever solution, so I'm keeping it as an alternative.
+I think it's still a really clever solution, so I'm keeping it as an alternative.